JHGuitarFreak/UQM-MegaMod/README.md

 ### Other Platforms
 You'll have to gather all of the necessary dependencies and hope for the best.

+#### Tips

+For all platforms when building from commandline you can use the command `-j#` to invoke multi-threaded performance to dramaticly speed up build time.
+Example: If you're running on a Ryzen 7 2700x you can use the command like so `./build.sh -j16 uqm` to take advantage of all your threads.

+This also works with the MinGW helper script in the same manner: `./mingw.sh -j16 uqm`

 ## Contributors

 Me (Serosis), SlightlyIntelligentMonkey, and Ala-lala